serverspec/serverspec.github.io/_includes/service.md

 end
 ```

-You can test a service is enabled with a given level.(This works only with Red Hat and Debian family currently.)
+You can test a service is enabled with a given run level.(This works only with Red Hat and Debian family currently.)

 ```ruby
 describe service('ntpd') do